Stuart-Mouse/lead-sheets/notes.md

     passing arguments by name
     varargs arguments?

+make renaming enemies in the game work properly once the referent is fixed for some declaration (e.g. to an external variable) we should have an unbreakable link there and the only other complication is that we should check that identifiers will not conflict before saving the script back but as of right now changing an entity's name does not work, because we are using the name to identify the external variable that the entity is linked to and we really should be using some index to the list of variable, which probably ought to be stored on the entity itself
+    what if entity is deleted?
+    what if entity name is empty string?

 create some better flags, system for specifying how node's value is stored
     for example, for loop declarations should not need to be marked as a macro in order that caller knows to use value_pointer rather than stack offset